JamesClonk/kubeone-dcs-kubernetes/README.md

 PersistentKeepalive = 25
 ```

 The local address `10.242.42.10/32` should correspond to what was configured as a client in the server-side configuration.
+The public key for `Peer` is the server-side public key generated earlier.

 > **Note**: Be aware of the `DNS` property.
 This will instruct all traffic going through the WireGuard VPN tunnel to use `169.254.20.10` for DNS resolution, which is the [NodeLocal DNSCache](https://kubernetes.io/docs/tasks/administer-cluster/nodelocaldns/) inside the Kubernetes cluster, allowing you to resolve Kubernetes services.